dboissier/mongo4idea/README.md

 ![Document Edition](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea-documentEdition.png?raw=true)

-You can edit the value either by double-cliking or by typing F2 key.
+You can edit the value either by double-clicking or by typing F2 key.
+You can delete a key by right-clicking on it and select **Delete Key**
 * Click on the **save** button to send the modification to the mongo server
-* Click on the **delete** button to deletee it
+* Click on the **delete** button to delete it

 ### Mongo shell integration